ItsMonarch04/crash-course/README.md

 # Crash Course

-Crash Course is a from-scratch distributed-database laboratory.
-The database is the excuse; the deterministic simulator, checker, and browser theater are the proof that the failure cases are understood.
+Crash Course is a distributed-database laboratory.
+The database is the excuse; the deterministic simulator, checker and browser theater are the proof that the failure cases are understood.

 The project is deliberately honest about its status: it is an educational lab